 Create content that can be presented in different ways (e.g. simpler layout) without losing information or structure.

-- Ensure information conveyed through presentation can be programmatically determined or are available in text.
+- Ensure information conveyed through presentation can be programmatically determined or is available in text.

 - Ensure a correct reading sequence can be programmatically determined.